kskalvar/aws-eks-cluster-quickstart/README.md

 Note:  This how-to assumes you are creating the eks cluster in us-east-1 and you have access to the AWS Root Account

 Steps:

   Configure Your AWS EC2 Instance
-  Create your Amazon EKS Service Role
-  Create your Amazon EKS Cluster VPC
-  Create your Amazon EKS Cluster
+  Create AWS EKS Cluster using AWS CloudFormation
-  Launch and Configure Your Amazon EKS Worker Nodes
   Configure kubectl on Your EC2 Instance
-  Enable Worker Nodes to Join Your Cluster
   Deploy WebApp to Your Cluster
-  Configure the Kubernetes Dashboard
+  Configure the Kubernetes Dashboard (optional)
   Remove Your AWS EKS Cluster

-To make this first cluster easy to deploy we'll use a docker image located in DockerHub at kskalvar/web.
+To make this first microservice easy to deploy we'll use a docker image located in DockerHub at kskalvar/web.
 This image is nothing more than a simple webapp that returns the current ip address of the container it's running in.
 We'll create an external AWS Load Balancer and you should see a unique ip address as it is load balanced across containers.

 The project also includes the Dockerfile for those interested in the configuration of the actual application or to build your own and deploy using ECR.